newrelic/node-newrelic/README.md

 metrics.
 For example, this can identify slow database queries by showing which requests are spending a long time waiting on the database.

-If you're using Express or Restify with their default routers and are satisfied with your application being represented by those frameworks' route matchers, you may not need to do anything.
+If you're using Express, Restify or Hapi with their default routers and are satisfied with your application being represented by those frameworks' route matchers, you may not need to do anything.
 However, if you want more specific names than are provided by your framework, you may want to use one or more of the tools described further on.

 The simplest way to tell that you need to read further in this document is if you feel too many of your requests are being lumped together under the